Cenote

 Cenote Dos Ojos (Spanish for “Two Eyes”) is one of the most famous cenotes in the Yucatán Peninsula.
 It consists of two cenotes connected by an extensive cave system, offering some of the best cavern diving experiences in Mexico.

-Originally known as Sistema Dalsocros, Dos Ojos is now part of the Sistema Sac Actun, which, at over 378 km (235 miles), is one of the longest underwater cave systems in the world.
+Originally known as Sistema Dos Ojos, Dos Ojos is now part of the Sistema Sac Actun, which, at over 378 km (235 miles), is one of the longest underwater cave systems in the world.

-How Big is the Dos Ojos Cave System?
+How Big is the Dos Ojos Cenote Cave System?

-The Dos Ojos cave system was once mapped as its own separate system, but in 2018, explorers confirmed its connection to Sistema Sac Actun, making it part of the longest underwater cave system in Mexico.
+The Dos Ojos Cenote cave system was once mapped as its own separate system, In 2018, explorers confirmed a connection between Dos Ojos and the Sac Actun system, creating one of the world’s largest flooded cave networks.

 Total surveyed length: 378 km (235 miles)